Danz0u/Danzou/README.md

 # Danzou
- Danzou website, a central of animes
+ Danzou api, a central of animes